InsanityRadio/MultiCall/README.md

 An active call has several options.
 These are listed in order from left to right:
 * Pin - place the caller on hold for later.
 This can be used to screen a good caller, as pinned lines will turn green.
 * Transfer - in on-air mode, route the call to the next available On-Air device.
 * Block - disconnect the call and immediately block the number.
 This can be used to ban callers.
+(Not implemented yet)
 * Disconnect - immediately terminate the call and free the line for another call.

 A pinned call has several options.
 These are listed in order from left to right: